Sweet Magnolias

-Sweet Magnolias is an American romantic drama streaming television series, developed by Sheryl J. Anderson and based on the Sweet Magnolias novels by Sherryl Woods.
-It stars JoAnna Garcia Swisher, Brooke Elliott, Heather Headley and Jamie Lynn Spears.
+Sweet Magnolias is an American romantic drama television series, developed by Sheryl J. Anderson and based on the Sweet Magnolias novels by Sherryl Woods.
+It stars JoAnna Garcia Swisher, Brooke Elliott and Heather Headley.
 The series premiered on Netflix on May 19, 2020.
-In July 2020, the series was renewed for a second season.
-The 10-episode second season premiered on February 4, 2022.
-In May 2022, the series was renewed for a third season.
+Its fourth season premiered on February 6, 2025.
+In April 2025, it was renewed for a fifth season.

 Premise

 Sweet Magnolias follows "three South Carolina women, best friends since childhood, as they shepherd each other through the complexities of romance, career, and family."